jdmantillaq/TOEFL_Speaking_Practice_Timer/README.md

 # TOEFL Speaking Practice Timer

-This script provides a simple tool for practicing TOEFL speaking questions.
+This script provides a simple tool for practicing the first type of questions of the TOEFL speaking section.
 It randomly selects questions from a file, prompts the user to answer, and uses a countdown timer to manage preparation and answering time.
 The script also supports key commands for skipping questions and exiting the program.

+# Question One – Independent Speaking
+TOEFL Speaking question 1 is the independent TOEFL speaking question.
+It’s also called the “personal choice” question.
+You’ll give your opinion on a subject likely related to school, work or some other part of life.

+This question asks if you agree or disagree with a given statement.
+That might look like this:

+* “State whether you agree or disagree with the following statement.
+Then explain your reasons using specific details in your argument.
+Teachers should assign daily homework to students.”

+Sometimes, the question requires you to pick between two opposing options.
+In that case, it will look something like this:

+* “There are many different approaches to academic studies, and all of them have specific benefits.
+Do you prefer to study for tests in a group, or to study alone?
+Include details and examples to support your explanation.”

+Lastly, you might get a question that refers to a hypothetical situation.
+These questions are rare.
+They look like this:

+* “Some companies have rules that forbid employees from using personal cell phones during working hours.
+Do you think this is a good idea?
+Why or why not?
+Use specific reasons and examples to support your answer.”

 ## Features